Jbssnnt/CyberSecurityProject/README.md

 # CyberSecurityProject
 2018 Curtin Cybersecurity Project

 tracer.py - A file that uses strace to track the system calls being made.
-Currently only tested on an Ubuntu subsystem running on windows.
+Currently only tested on an Ubuntu system 18.4.
+It outputs two               files, TraceCallRaw.txt and TraceCallSummary.txt.
-            Must be run as sudo in order to track all processes.